 The main hall of Vimal Vasahi, a Jain temple, carved in white marble, Dilwara, Mount Abu, Rajasthan.
 (Photo copyright © by Kaj Halberg)

-Jainism was founded in India at about the same time as Buddhism (see elsewhere on this website, Religion: Buddhism).
+Jainism was founded in India at about the same time as Buddhism (see Religion: Buddhism).
 The founder of this religion was Mahavira (c.
 540-468 B.C.), who, like Siddharta Gautama, was a prince.
 At the age of thirty, he abandoned his easy life to become an ascetic in search of a solution to eliminate pain, sorrow, and sufferings.
 He spent the next 12 years in deep silence and meditation to conquer his desires, feelings, and attachments, while carefully avoiding to harm other living beings.

 Early morning light on Neminath, a Jain temple situated atop Mount Girnar, Gujarat.
 Below is the town of Junagadh.
 (Photo copyright © by Kaj Halberg)